Mission and Ministry

-University Ministry supports the faith development of all members of the Gonzaga community, regardless of religious affiliation and tradition.
-University Ministry provides opportunities and resources for spiritual growth and fellowship through retreats, service projects, liturgies, music ministry, small groups, spiritual direction, residence hall programs and more.
+Mission and Ministry supports the spiritual development of all members of the Gonzaga community, regardless of religious affiliation and tradition.
+Mission and Ministry provides opportunities and resources for spiritual growth and fellowship through retreats, liturgies, music ministry, small groups, spiritual direction, residence hall programs and more.
 These activities invite participants into a deeper understanding of Gonzaga’s Jesuit and Catholic identity as well as a profound respect for other religious and spiritual traditions.

-University Ministry’s retreat programs provide opportunities to practice reflection, leadership, fellowship and self-examination according to our Ignatian heritage.
+Mission and Ministry’s retreat programs provide opportunities to practice reflection, leadership, fellowship and self-examination according to our Ignatian heritage.
 More than a thousand students participate in these retreats each year.
-We coordinate one Pilgrimage, two First Year Retreats, one Pre-Orientation First Year Retreat, four Search Retreats, one Men’s Retreat, one Women’s Retreat and two Montserrat Retreats every academic year.
-Each retreat is coordinated by a University Ministry staff member and many are led by student crews.
+We coordinate one Pilgrimage, two First Year Retreats, four Search Retreats, one Men’s Retreat, one Women’s Retreat and two Montserrat Retreats every academic year.
+Each retreat is coordinated by a Mission and Ministry staff member and many are led by student crews.